 We only consider drugs for very rare conditions.
-The majority of our topics are identified by the National Institute for Health Research Innovation Observatory.
+Most of our topics are identified by the National Institute for Health Research Innovation Observatory.
 They aim to notify the Department of Health and Social Care of key, new and emerging healthcare technologies that might need to be referred to NICE against the following timeframes:

 - New drugs, in development, at 20 months to marketing authorisation.

 - New indications, at 15 months to marketing authorisation.

-A single HST evaluation can only cover a single technology for a single indication.
+A single highly specialised technology evaluation can only cover a single technology for a single indication.

-The Department of Health and Social Care (DHSC) produces a list of provisional evaluation topics.
+The Department of Health and Social Care produces a list of provisional evaluation topics.

 Consultees and commentators identified

 We work with the Department of Health and Social Care to develop a scope.
 The scope defines the disease, the patients and the technology covered by the evaluation and the questions it aims to answer.
 Consultees and commentators are requested to comment on the draft scope.

 Evaluation topics referred

 The Department of Health and Social Care refers highly specialised technology evaluation topics to NICE.

 The manufacturer or sponsor of the technology is invited to provide an evidence submission.
-NICE also invites all non-manufacturer consultees to submit a statement on the potential clinical effectiveness and value for money of a treatment.
+We also invite all non-manufacturer consultees to submit a statement on the potential clinical effectiveness and value for money of a treatment.

 Evidence Review Group (ERG) report prepared